moxie-protocol/moxie-agent-skills/packages/plugin-wallet-duster/README.md

 ## 🧠 Skill Metadata

-This Skill is registered with the Moxie Skills Marketplace and is fully compliant with ElizaOS:
+This Skill is registered with the Senpi Skills Marketplace and is fully compliant with ElizaOS:

 - ✅ Token-gated via `alexcomeau` token
 - ✅ Supports actions: `DUST_WALLET_TO_ETH`, `EXPLAIN_AI_DUSTING`
 - ✅ Supports `dryRun` preview mode
-- ✅ Fully integrated with Moxie Agent Wallet API
+- ✅ Fully integrated with Senpi Agent Wallet API

 ---